Professor of Anthropology

 Chair of Anthropology

 Smith conducts research in medical anthropology, anthropological demography, and political anthropology in sub-Saharan Africa, with a specific focus on Nigeria.
-His research in medical and demographic anthropology includes work on HIV/AIDS, reproductive health and behavior, adolescent sexuality, marriage, kinship, and rural-urban migration.
-His work on political culture in Nigeria includes studies of patron-clientism, Pentecostal Christianity, vigilantism, and corruption.
+His research includes HIV/AIDS, reproductive health and behavior, adolescent sexuality, marriage, kinship, and rural-urban migration, as well as studies of patron-clientism, Pentecostal Christianity, vigilantism, and corruption.
+He has received funding from the NIH and NSF.

 - Global Health Framework at Brown University